Payday lending is legal in North Dakota.

 Loan Amount in North Dakota

-- Borrowers can take maximum $500, but there is no limit on minimum sum.
+- Borrowers can take a maximum of $500, but there is no limit on the minimum sum.

 “A licensee may not engage in a deferred presentment service transaction with a customer who has an aggregate value of all outstanding obligations from any one customer exceeding $600 which is payable to the same or any other licensee.”
 (N.D.
 Cent.
 Code 13-08-01 et seq.)

 Rates, Fees and Other Charges in North Dakota

 - Lending companies operating in North Dakota can charge percentage rates up to 20% of the loan amount, which means that customers will pay up to $20 on each $100 borrowed.

 “A licensee may charge a fee for the deferred resentment service, not to exceed 20 percent of the amount paid to the customer by the licensee.
 This fee may not be deemed interest for any purpose of law.
 No other fee or charge may be charged for the deferred presentment service, except that a fee, not to exceed the cost to the licensee, may be charged for registering a transaction on a database administered or authorized by the commissioner.”
 (N.D.
 Cent.
 Code 13-08-01 et seq.)